attaradev/msal-auth/README.md

 # MS Graph React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This sample app shows how to use the Microsoft Graph API to access Outlook and OneDrive data in React, was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts